varigence/docs/bimlflex/metadata-editors/_tab-objects.md

 />

 > [!IMPORTANT]
-> Due to the BimlFlex App not requiring a connection to the raw source systems (this is done during ELT/ELT Orchestration and Integration), auto-complete and intellisense are not provided.
+> Due to the BimlFlex App not requiring a connection to the raw source systems (this is done during ELT/ELT Orchestration and Integration), auto-complete and Intellisense are not provided.
 This is designed for developers/architects who have a strong understanding of SQL and knowledge of the Source Systems that are designing from.

 #### View: Dependencies